-- 1. Best Use of Theme. - 2.
-Most Creative - 3.
-Best Display of Projects 4.
-Best Explanation of Club Work - People's Choice (voted Sunday and Monday) 5.
+- 1. Best Use of Theme.

+- 2. Most Creative

+- 3. Best Display of Projects

+- 4. Best Explanation of Club Work

+- 5. People's Choice (voted throughout the week)

 DEPARTMENT 3400 - BEAUTIFICATION PROJECT

 This department is for clubs/chapters to take on a beautification project on the fairgrounds to improve the look of the fairgrounds.